Zog I: Albanian king

-Zog's constitution forbade any Prince of the Royal House from serving as Prime Minister or a member of the Cabinet, and contained provisions for the potential extinction of the Royal Family.
-Ironically, in light of later events, the constitution also forbade the union of the Albanian throne with that of any other country.
-Under the Zogist constitution, the King of the Albanians, like the King of the Belgians, ascended the throne and exercised Royal powers only after taking an oath before Parliament; Zog himself swore an oath on the Bible and the Qur'an (the king being Muslim) in an attempt to unify the country.
-In 1929, King Zog abolished Islamic law in Albania, adopting in its place a civil code based on the Swiss one, as Atatürk's Turkey had done in the same decade.
-The price for such modernization was high, though.
+Zog's constitution forbade any Prince of the Royal House from serving as Prime Minister or a member of the Cabinet, and contained provisions for the potential extinction of the royal family.
+The constitution also forbade the union of the Albanian throne with that of any other country, a term which would later be violated with the Italian invasion.
+Under the Zogist constitution, the King of the Albanians, like the King of the Belgians, ascended the throne and exercised Royal powers only after taking an oath before Parliament; Zog himself swore an oath on the Bible and the Quran (the king being Muslim) in an attempt to unify the country.
+In 1929, King Zog abolished Islamic law in Albania, adopting in its place a civil code based on the Swiss one, as Mustafa Kemal Atatürk had done in Turkey in the same decade.

 Although nominally a constitutional monarch, in practice Zog retained the dictatorial powers he had enjoyed as president.
 Thus, in effect, Albania remained a military dictatorship.

 In 1938, as a result of a request from his advisor and friend Constantino Spanchis, Zog opened the borders of Albania to Jewish refugees fleeing persecution in Nazi Germany.

 Life as king

 Although born as an aristocrat and hereditary Bey, King Zog was somewhat ignored by other monarchs in Europe because he was a self-proclaimed monarch who had no links to any other European royal families.
 Nonetheless, he did have strong connections with Muslim royal families in the Arab World, particularly Egypt, whose ruling dynasty had Albanian origins.
-As King, he was honoured by the governments of Italy, Luxembourg, Egypt, Yugoslavia, France, Romania, Greece, Belgium, Bulgaria, Hungary, Poland, Czechoslovakia, and Austria.
+As king, he was honoured by the governments of Italy, Luxembourg, Egypt, Yugoslavia, France, Romania, Greece, Belgium, Bulgaria, Hungary, Poland, Czechoslovakia, and Austria.

 Zog had been engaged to the daughter of Shefqet Bey Verlaci before he became king.
 Soon after he became king, however, he broke off the engagement.
 According to traditional customs of blood vengeance prevalent in Albania at the time, Verlaci had the right and obligation to kill Zog.
 The king frequently surrounded himself with a personal guard and avoided public appearances.
-He also feared that he might be poisoned, so the Mother of the King assumed supervision of the Royal Kitchen.
+He also feared that he might be poisoned, so the mother of the king assumed supervision of the royal kitchen.

 In April 1938, Zog married Countess Geraldine Apponyi de Nagy-Appony, a Roman Catholic aristocrat who was half-Hungarian and half-American.
 The ceremony was broadcast throughout Tirana via Radio Tirana that was officially launched by the monarch five months later.
 Their only child, Crown Prince Leka, was born in Albania on 5 April 1939.